wp-plugins/formcrafts-form-builder/readme.txt

 == Changelog ==

+= 1.0.7 =
+* Shows an error if cURL isn't available

 = 1.0.6 =
 * Fixed an odd bug which was breaking URL structures, and resulting in 404s, instead of showing the dashboard
 * Made a change in how form shortcodes are parsed in the backend